 Throw a couple of kids into the mix and rather than jumping head on into an intense language course as a child free person could do, learning German in Berlin as a mum or dad turns into juggling not having enough time, spew on your shirt and a serious case of baby brain, or a child at Kita that will soon have more German language skills than you do and all you want to do is sleep……..ok so perhaps this scenario is a bit extreme, but we know from experience that learning another language does not always come easy, especially when you are also trying to run a family, or breastfeed, and have a life.

-There are more courses around Berlin that cater to parents: like Sprachenatelier Berlin language school, who runs a weekly class for parents with babies ages 3 – 12 months.
-The Language Gym school operates the Facebook group Mums learn German Berlin where courses for mums and dads run for 5 weeks.
+There are courses around Berlin that cater to parents, like Sprachenatelier Berlin , who runs a weekly class for parents with babies ages 3 – 12 months.
+The Language Gym school operates the Facebook group Mums learn German Berlin, where courses for mums and dads run for 5 weeks.

 Learning a second (or third) language is scary, exciting, and a great challenge.
-The best place to learn German is in Berlin, so why not go for it, with so much on offer you are bound to find a course to suit your needs.
+You are living in Berlin, so why not go for it?

 Contributed by Charmaine.